 5. Line a 9x9 square pan with parchment paper and spread matcha batter into prepared pan.

 6. Bake!
 Let cool in baking pan at least 15 minutes before removing to a cooling rack to cool completely.
+Then use a sharp knife to cut into bars.

 You can make this chewy matcha brownies recipe fit your dietary needs: